Greenport, Suffolk County, New York

-Greenport is a village in Suffolk County, on the North Fork of Long Island, in New York, United States.
+Greenport is a village in New York's Suffolk County, on the North Fork of Long Island.
+It is located within the Town of Southold and is the only incorporated community in the town.
 The population was 2,197 at the 2010 census.

-The Incorporated Village of Greenport is located entirely within the Town of Southold and is the only incorporated community in the town.

 Greenport was a major port for its area, having developed a strong fishing and whaling industry in the past, although currently there are only a handful of commercial fishing vessels operating out of the village.
-More recently the tourism industry has grown substantially too, especially in the summer.
+More recently the tourism industry has grown substantially.

 History

-Greenport was first settled in 1682.
-The village was called Winter Harbor, Stirling, and Green Hill and was incorporated in 1838.
+Greenport was first settled in 1682 and incorporated in 1838.
 Greenport was once a whaling and ship building village, and since 1844, has been the eastern terminal station on the north fork for the Long Island Rail Road.

 During Prohibition, rum running and speakeasies became a significant part of Greenport's economy.
 Greenport's residents knew the waters well and could outrun the coastguard.
 Restaurants on the east end, including Claudio's in Greenport, served the illegal booze.
 Many of the village's older structures are included in the Greenport Village Historic District, which was added to the National Register of Historic Places in 1986.